Andaz (1949 film): Plot

 A few years later, Rajan and Neena are the parents of a daughter.
 On their daughter's birthday, Dilip arrives with a present.
 When the electricity cuts off and causes a blackout in their home, Neena tries to secretly tell Dilip that she does not love him and that he should leave, unaware that she has said all this to Rajan.
-Rajan accuses Neena of having an affair with Dilip and Dilip decides to clear Rajan's misunderstanding.
+Rajan accuses Neena of having an affair with Dilip, and Dilip decides to clear Rajan's misunderstanding.
 He confronts Rajan and tries to convince him that he is wrong about Neena.
 In a fit of rage, Rajan attacks Dilip rendering him unconscious.
 He leaves home and takes his daughter with him.
 Neena comes to Dilip's aid and tells a doctor to save him as he is proof that she has not cheated on Rajan.
 When Dilip awakens, he is half mad and tries to molest Neena, insisting she really is in love with him.
 Neena grabs a gun and shoots Dilip, killing him instantly, and is then imprisoned.

 Rajan testifies against Neena in court about her affair with Dilip and how she killed him to hide her infidelity.
-While Neena awaits for the judge's verdict, Rajan tells his daughter that she is not coming back and tears up the doll that Dilip had given her on her birthday.
-Inside the doll he finds a letter Dilip had written for Neena, saying that Rajan is the fortunate one who she loves and he has realised this now.
-Upon reading the letter, Rajan realises he had been wrong about Neena and that Neena loved only him.
+While Neena awaits the judge's verdict, Rajan tells his daughter that she is not coming back and tears up the doll that Dilip had given her on her birthday.
+Inside the doll, he finds a letter Dilip had written for Neena, saying that Rajan is the fortunate one whom she loves and he has realized this now.
+Upon reading the letter, Rajan realizes he had been wrong about Neena and that Neena loved only him.
 The judge sentences Neena to life imprisonment and Rajan and his daughter come to see her before she is taken away.